Patrick McNally, Director of Research and Development, Guidebook

-Since Guidebook is able to show customers that their apps are working, customers know that Guidebook is working.
-Mixpanel makes that relationship not only possible, but also simple.
+Since Guidebook is able to show customers that its apps are working, customers know that Guidebook is working.
+Mixpanel makes that relationship not only possible but also simple.

 “Data collections coverage across all Guidebook’s so ware has never been as complete as it is today,” Patrick said.
 “Our ability to collect immense amounts of data from our apps and examine how our users interact has never been stronger.”